aws-samples/amazon-sagemaker-secure-mlops/README.md

 # Deployment

-❗ This is work in progress.
-This section will be changed significantly with each project iteration.

 # Pre-requisites
 The following guide assumes you have cloned the GitHub repository and will deploy the CloudFormation template from your terminal.